theomenden/TheOmenDen.Shared/README.md

    - Currently limited to a "lazy" implementation of `IEnumerable<T>.Any<T>()`;
 6. Base Record types for QueryStrings and Events
    - Providing immutability
-7. Open Generic Registrations for IApiService implementations
+7. ~~Open Generic Registrations for IApiService implementations~~ Moved to TheOmenDen.Shared.Services
-8. Automatic Registrations for IApiService and IApiStreamService implementations via [Scrutor](https://github.com/khellang/Scrutor)
+8. ~~Automatic Registrations for IApiService and IApiStreamService implementations via [Scrutor](https://github.com/khellang/Scrutor)~~ Moved to TheOmenDen.Shared.Services

+## Moving from V1 -> V2 will incur breaking changes as I have determined that manipulating the shared libary as a massive project is a bit difficult to maintain.
+From now on, we'll keep the ideas of what each section of the shared project has separated.
+This is based off of necessity and my personal obession with cleanliness.

+### Note: V2 will be identified by
+   - Releases will tagged as V2
+   - Package versions will have the first 3 parts of their versioning as a date after: `2022.7.26`